Ojami/bfilereader/README.md

 ```
 ### Scenario 2: ~2.3 GB
-Here, we use the same delimited but uncompressed file (`phenocode-275.1.tsv`) we used in examples above.
-This file is relatively bigger (~4.6 times) the file we used in scenario 1.
+Next, we use the same delimited but uncompressed file (`phenocode-275.1.tsv`) we used in examples above.
+This file is relatively bigger (~4.6 times) than the file we used in scenario 1.
 ```
 file = "phenocode-275.1.tsv";